What We Talk About When We Talk About Love: "Tell the Women We're Going"

-Two close childhood friends, Bill Jamison & Jerry Roberts, are out of school and married.
-After Jerry marries, Bill senses a change in his friend.
-One Sunday afternoon, the two men leave their wives and Jerry's kids to go out for a drive.
-They play pool and drink beer at the Rec Center.
+Two close childhood friends, identified by the author as Bill Jamison & Jerry Roberts, are out of school and have married.
+After Jerry married, Bill sensed a change in his friend, something that he'd never once shown.
+One afternoon, the two men leave both their wives and Jerry's kids to go out for a drive, for old-time's sake.
+They play pool and drink beer at the Rec Center while reminiscing about the olden days.
 On their way out, they see two women biking down the road.
-Jerry proposes turning back and chatting them up.
-They pull up to the women and Bill introduces himself and Jerry, but the girls, Barbara and Shannon, seem uninterested.
+Jerry proposes turning back and chatting them up, juvenile and excited.
+They pull up to the women and Bill introduces himself and Jerry, but the girls, named Barbara and Sharon, seem completely uninterested.
 They drive ahead and wait for the women to pass.
 The women, when they arrive, drop their bikes and cut down a path away from the men, which doesn't really bother Bill but angers Jerry, who devises a plan to cut them off.
-The story ends in a surprise, with Jerry bashing Shannon and Barbara over their heads with a rock, ostensibly killing them both and proving Jerry's deep unhappiness.
+The story ends in a surprise twist, with Jerry bashing Sharon and Barbara over their heads with a rock, ostensibly killing them both and proving Jerry's deep unhappiness with life.
 The manuscript version of the same title appears in Beginners (2009).